murkl/arch-os/docs/REFERENCE.md

 ## The Boot Chain

-systemd-boot, `bootctl install`, one entry and one fallback.
+systemd-boot, `bootctl install`, one entry and one fallback, and the Recovery beside them.
 With **Secure Boot**, a **unified kernel image** per preset instead, signed with keys made for this machine.

+The menu stays hidden: holding space while the machine starts brings it up.
+The entries carry `sort-key arch`, the key the signed images take from `os-release`, so they come before the Recovery, which carries its own.

 `kernel_args` in `module.sh` is the one source of the command line - the unified image and systemd-boot read it whole.